 Risks Identified Management Approach to Risks While we invest in the development of our employees, the risk of employees leaving RCBC and possibly transferring to another company cannot be completely eliminated.
 There may be foregone costs, and opportunity costs as another employee who would decide to stay in RCBC could have been trained instead.
 We enforce employee training bond agreements, under which an employee will have their training paid for by the Bank, but only if they remain with the company for a predetermined minimum amount of time.
 Opportunities Identified Management Approach to Opportunities Programs for upgrading employee skills allow an organization to plan skills acquisition that equips employees to meet strategic targets in a changing work environment.
-The abundance of skilled employees enhances the organization's human capital and contributes to employee satisfaction, which correlates strongly with improved performance.
-We have strengthened the talent pipeline and brought further competencies on the job by facilitating various training programs and seminars and allocating budget for these.
-We continuously evaluate and update training programs in relevant topics such as, but not limited to, leadership, customer service, sales, technical knowledge, and risk management.
-HRG disseminates its catalogue of trainings and seminars across the organization.
+The abundance of skilled employees enhances the We have strengthened the talent pipeline and brought further competencies on the job by facilitating various training programs and seminars and allocating budget for these.
+We continuously evaluate and update training programs in relevant topics such as, but not limited to leadership, customer service, sales.